ca0v/keyword-search/README.md

 - Iterative Improvement: Continuously monitor and iterate on your model.
 Fine-tuning may involve multiple iterations to achieve the desired search result improvements.

+##### Model Selection

+We would want to select an `asymmetric semantic search` model.
+This model should be able to take keywords and return a phrase.
+Here are some [Asymmetric models](https://www.sbert.net/docs/pretrained-models/msmarco-v3.html).
+It is also critical that the vector-space be 1B or less to avoid expensive compute.

+Models tuned for `cosine-similarity` will prefer the retrieval of shorter passages, while models for `dot-product` will prefer the retrieval of longer passages.
+We want verbose responses (`cosine`).

 ##### Training Data Requirements

 The amount of data needed to achieve reasonable search results with BERT can vary based on multiple factors: